Gail Hine created a convention 30 years ago to educate and promote women interested in sailing; the annual convention has now had decades of success.

 She grew up in suburban Illinois where she occasionally went sailing with her father and participated in a local league in high school.
 It wasn’t until 1968, when she moved to Southern California with her husband, that her involvement in sailing really bloomed.

-“We were living Redondo Beach and I said well I used to sail,” Hine said.
+“We were living Redondo Beach and I said well I used to sail,” said Hine.
 “Maybe we should look into sailing.”

 The couple bought a small boat and joined Palos Verdes Yacht Club, which is now Redondo Beach Yacht Club, as a way to plug into their new community.
 The decision was a recreational one; as Hine continued working as a graphic designer, later going on to build her own business, Teamway Marketing and Design.
 Hine learned how to sail and quickly learned she preferred racing to simply cruising; she would later go on to win the Marina del Rey to San Diego race in 1984.

-“I like excitement of making the turns and interacting with the other boats,” Hine said.
+“I like excitement of making the turns and interacting with the other boats,” said Hine.

 Hine was finding her stride in her new community in the late 70s and wondered why there weren’t more women involved.